TITLE 89: SOCIAL SERVICES

 1) initial assessment of eligibility and information gathering (89 Ill.
 Adm.
 Code 682);

-2) development of a care plan and implementation (89 Ill.
+2) development of a person-centered service plan and implementation (89 Ill.
 Adm.
 Code 684);

-4) networking/coordination/brokering services (i.e., referring and assisting the customer in obtaining other agencies' services);
+4) networking/coordination/brokering services (i.e., referring and assisting the Customer in obtaining other agencies' services);

 6) counseling and advocacy;

-9) maintaining and updating customer records; and
+9) maintaining and updating Customer records; and

 10) monitoring the cost effectiveness of the service plan (89 Ill.
 Adm.
 Code 679.50).